niCodeLine/archiwith/README.md

 >>> files.f_my_programs__py
 'my programs.py'
 ```
-If you have recommendations enabled in your code editor (command I in VS Code), you will get the names when typing `files.f`.
-The `f` prefix comes from File and is to get a clearer view of what are the files.
+If you have suggestions enabled in your code editor (command I in VS Code), you will get the names when typing `files.f`.
+The `f` prefix comes from File and is to get a clearer view of what are the files in the autocomplete suggestions.

 ## Features
 That would be it.